Preparing to Study in Malibu

 An important choice you will need to make before making your move to Pepperdine is where to live.
 Housing expenses can be very high in Los Angeles.
 Make sure these costs are all taken into consideration before coming to the U.S. The Graziadio School strongly recommends that international students reside on campus, especially during their first year as a student here.

 On-campus housing is very convenient to the Graziadio School, so you will never have to worry about traffic and being late to class.
 Any questions regarding on-campus housing should be directed to Pepperdine’s Housing Office.
 On their website, https://community.pepperdine.edu/housing/ you will find all kinds of important information.
 Once on their website, click on “Request Housing,” then, under “Graduate” click the term you will be starting at Graziadio School.
 Make sure to check “Housing Timeline” to see if the “Housing Move-In for New Students” date matches with the day you’re arriving in Los Angeles.
 Contact the housing office with any questions about on-campus housing.
 Their hours, e-mail address and phone number can be found on the above link.
-Upon move in, the Housing Department recommends you come by their office first, if it is during their office hours.
+Upon move in, the Housing and Residence Life Department recommends you come by their office first, if it is during their office hours.
 If it is outside of office hours, you can call the Department of Public Safety at (310) 506-4442 and request the Residence Director on duty.
 The Residence Director will help you with your move in.
 The Graziadio School staff will not be able to answer your questions regarding housing.

 Securing a place to live off campus can be a challenging task, especially when moving from another country.
 If you wish to live off-campus, seek the advice of current Graziadio School students regarding off-campus housing before you come to the U.S.